Vision for Collective Worship

 2) Christian Values- we need to know what our School Christian Values look like in everyday life so that they are central to our heart of our head, hand heart curriculum approach.
 Eye catching displays help children to understand and use correct vocabulary, which raises standards and behaviour across the year groups resulting in caring, open minded children.

 3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important as individuals and as a community.
-The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up our Collective Worship space.
+The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Rhi and help to set up our Collective Worship space.

 Mrs R Hiscocks